FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Background

 \subsection{Neural Networks}

-Traditional artificial neural networks/deep neural networks (ANNs/DNNs)~\cite{lecunDeepLearning2015} are grounded in the concept of a perceptron~\cite{mccullochLogicalCalculusIdeas1943}, an abstract model of a real neuron.
-This foundational concept paved the way for multi-layer perceptron (MLP)~\cite{popescuMultilayerPerceptronNeural2009} networks.
-Subsequently, Convolutional Neural Networks (CNNs) emerged~\cite{fukushimaNeocognitronSelforganizingNeural1980}, incorporating convolutional, pooling, fully-connected, and activation layers.
-Each connection between neurons is associated with a weight in these networks, and each neuron may have an associated bias.
-These weights and biases constitute the parameters of a NN, typically represented using floating-point arithmetic.
-Given that a NN can encompass billions of parameters, with each floating-point number occupying 4 Bytes in memory, efforts to reduce their memory footprint through quantization have been pursued~\cite{gholami2022survey}.
-Quantization allows for parameter width reduction down to 1-bit, leading to the development of binarized neural networks (BNNs)~\cite{courbariauxBinarizedNeuralNetworks2016}.
-Each layer within these networks entails a specific set of operations; for instance, a convolutional layer involves multiplications and accumulations.
-The number of operations in such a layer is calculated as described in Equation~\ref{eq:operations}:
+Traditional artificial neural networks (ANNs) are grounded in the concept of a perceptron~\cite{mccullochLogicalCalculusIdeas1943}, an abstract model of a biological neuron.
+This foundational concept paved the way for multi-layer perceptron (MLP)~\cite{popescuMultilayerPerceptronNeural2009} networks, which comprise fully connected (FC) layers.
+Subsequently, Convolutional Neural Networks (CNNs) emerged~\cite{fukushimaNeocognitronSelforganizingNeural1980}, incorporating convolutional layers.
+These layers extract features from data, making them highly effective and widely employed in computer vision~\cite{nn_types}.
+Each connection between neurons is associated with a weight, and each neuron may include a bias; together, they constitute the network's parameters.
+Commonly represented using 32-bit floating-point (FP32) arithmetic, these parameters can be compressed via quantization~\cite{nn_quantization,gholamiSurveyQuantizationMethods2022} to minimize memory footprint.
+For instance, quantization can reduce parameters to a single bit, as demonstrated in Binarized Neural Networks (BNNs)~\cite{courbariauxBinarizedNeuralNetworks2016}.

-where the kernel width and height refer to the dimensions of the convolutional kernel, input channels represent the number of channels in the input feature map, output channels denote the number of filters in the convolutional layer, and output width and height correspond to the dimensions of the output feature map.
-The factor of 2 accounts for both multiplication and accumulation operations.
-For a fully connected (FC) layer, the number of operations is given by Equation~\ref{eq:operations_fully_connected}:
+A network's total \textbf{number of operations} is the aggregate across all its layers, where each layer requires specific computations.
+Equation~\ref{eq:operations_fully_connected} defines the operation count for an FC layer:

-The input size refers to the number of neurons in the previous layer, and the output size corresponds to the number of neurons in the current layer.
-An NN's total number of operations is the aggregate of operations across all layers.
+Here, the input size represents the number of neurons in the preceding layer, and the output size corresponds to the current layer's neuron count.

-More recently, spiking neural networks (SNNs)~\cite{maassNetworksSpikingNeurons1997} have been introduced as the third-generation ANNs, drawing greater inspiration from biological neurons in human or animal brains.
-In SNNs, neurons often function as leaky integrators and communicate primarily through events known as spikes.